Which issues would you most highlight to someone new to your country?

 Is there a national minimum wage and, if so, what is it?

 There is no national minimum wage.
 However, the central and state governments can issue notifications on minimum wages in specific industries.
-The federal government recently set the recommended minimum wage to Rs160 per day and advised state governments to implement the same.
+The federal government has set the recommended minimum wage to Rs176 per day and advised state governments to implement the same – state rates tend to be higher.

 Are there restrictions on working hours?

-By and large, working up to nine hours a day is permitted.
-There are laws that restrict women from working at night.
+By and large, working up to nine hours a day is permitted, with a weekly limit of 48 to 50 hours.
+There are laws that restrict women from working at night (between 8:00pm and 6:00am).
 Some states also have a maximum number of hours of overtime that can be worked.

 Hours and overtime